euphonie/study-notes/Engineering Tools/Cloud/GCP/Monitoring & Management.md

 - Push to repository
 	- Cloud Source
 	- Github
-- Build triggers in Jenkins, Circle CI, Spinnaker, Github Actions, etc.
+- Build triggers in Jenkins, Circle CI, Github Actions, etc.
+- Create image and store in artifact repository like Container registry
+- Deployment manager like Spinnaker deploys the image
+- Run test suites
+- If test are successful code can be promoted to a release branch

 ##  Cloud Build